torrejonv/teranode/docs/architecture/stateManagement.md

 ### 3.1.
 State Machine Initialization

-As part of its own initialization, the Blockchain service initializes the FSM in the **Stopped** state, before it transitions to a LegacySyncing, Restoring or Running state.
+As part of its own initialization, the Blockchain service initializes the FSM in the **Idle** state, before it transitions to a LegacySyncing or Running state.

 ### 3.1.
 Accessing the State Machine over gRPC